 After all, spending a thousand dollars on a desktop PC is considered a big investment for some.
 So if you are spending that amount of money, why not get as much as possible for it.

-These features may be in the form of freebies such as a RGB keyboards and mouse, in many cases.
+These features may be in the form of freebies such as an RGB keyboard and mouse, in many cases.

 How Powerful Are $1000 Prebuild Gaming PCs?